-selected areas of eat.
-This course will orking with concrete teaching strategies ete a project for the ers .....3 hours gy are investigated astronomy.
-Student serve, reason and process skills and critical thinking ability.
+An inquiry oriented course designed to enhance process skills and critical thinking ability.
 Emphasis will be placed on understanding the physical principles in the areas of mechanics, optics, electronics, electromagnetism, and microchemistry.
 Computer activities will be utilized in many of these areas.